 paralysis.
 The amount of electricity entering the body can be so small that often the post-mortem doesn’t catch that stray current was the cause of death.
 “Poor Charlie reached in for his skipper’s cap and just kept going!
 He must have been dead when he hit the water because he never even tried to get back on the dock!”

 The most unnerving aspect is that if muscles are exposed to charged water, they can become paralyzed, making it impossible to swim or even breathe.
 Drowning happens just that much faster since obviously you can’t do anything to aid yourself.

 What Can I Do About It?

-First, stay out of the water in a marina, especially if someone is running their generator.
+First, stay out of the water in a marina.
+Never, ever, go into the waters of a marina.
 If your cap blows off your head into the drink, get a boat hook with at least a rubber grip and snag it.

 He’ll thank you for it – as will everyone at the marina.